turnsk/gwtmvp/README.md

 });
 ```

 Note that you can work with the view method only after first call to `View.getRootElement()` since that's where all the mapping occurs.
-Trying to call something on a method (or setting an event handler) before that will result in an `NullPointerException`.
+Trying to call something on a method (or setting an event handler) before that will result in a `NullPointerException`.

 ## Presenters
 Now comes the fun part.
 We'll create a presenter, that will work with the above view and add it to the MVP framework.